darrencruse/sugarlisp/README.md

 ### Desugaring a File

-To see the program desugared to it's SugarLisp Core "assembly language" version do:
+To see your program desugared to it's SugarLisp Core "assembly language" version do:

     sugar --to core filename.ext filename.score

-Note you can compile ".score" files with the sugar command as normal:
+Note you can compile ".score" (i.e. "sugarlisp core") files with the sugar command as normal:

     sugar filename.score